Open-Models-Startup/docs-vite/docs/codeflow/content-updates-with-web-publisher.md

 On the **left side**, you'll find the information about which file you're editing and in which repository.

 On the **right side**, you'll find two buttons:

 - **"Propose changes"**, which opens a dropdown with a button to "make a pull request" (which means sending the changes to the repository owner).
-- **Your Profile**, which opens a new browser tab with your StackBlitz profile page.
+- **Your Profile**, which opens a new browser tab with your OpenModels profile page.

 ### Editor

 Editor is where you will introduce your changes - it is located on the left side or, if the expanded view is enabled, takes a whole center space.

 Note that it is possible to specify in the link that Web Publisher will load with the editor on full screen.